x

 Heading South up to Tyron Peak does not look like much by the numbers.

 The net gain in elevation is only 588 feet in 4.92 miles.
-But this number does not reflect the huge amount of elevation you lose as you head down into the upper reaches of Noble Canyon (-480 feet) to switch sides of Noble Creek's drainage to get under the switchbacks that will bring you up to Noble Lake.
+But this number does not reflect the huge amount of elevation we lose as we hike way down into the upper reaches of Noble Canyon (-480 feet from Ebbetts Pass), on our way to crossing Noble Creek way up high in its drainage to get under the switchbacks bringing us up to Noble Lake.

 I have Noble Lake at 3.96 miles South of Ebbetts Pass.

-We drop elevation to approach Silver Creek Southbound high in the upper reaches of Noble Canyon.
-This brings us out of the forest on the Western side of the creek into barren volcanic terrain.
+We drop elevation to approach Noble Creek high up in the upper reaches of Noble Canyon.
+This descent brings us down from Ebbetts Pass and out of the forest onto the Eastern bank of Noble Creek and into barren volcanic terrain.

-After crossing Silver Creek we move downstream along the opposite flank to put ourselves under a set of switchbacks below Noble Lake.
-These switchbacks climb up and across a few precipitous trail sections cutting across heavily eroded volcanic terrain.
+After crossing Noble Creek we Southbound hikers move downstream along the East bank for a short distance before we turn to put ourselves under the set of switchbacks winding their way South and up to Noble Lake.
+These switchbacks climb up and across a few precipitous trail sections across heavily eroded volcanic terrain.

-As we climb higher above Silver Creek on the switchbacks under Noble Lake we can now look back North and see that the forest we hiked South of Ebbetts Pass from covered and obscured a wide range of volcanic terrains.
+As we climb higher above Noble Creek up the switchbacks under Noble Lake we can now look back North and see that our hike through the forest South of Ebbetts Pass covered and obscured a wide range of frkn awesome views of the sculpted volcanic terrains surrounding us along the Sierra Crestline and down Noble Canyon.

-Volcanic terrain characterizes the Sierra crest line through here, as it has for most of the trip down to here across the Mokelumne Wilderness.
+Volcanic terrain characterizes the Sierra crest line through here, as it has for most of our hike South across the Mokelumne Wilderness from Carson Pass down to Ebbetts Pass.

-Let's check this section of the trail out more closely below.
+We'll check out this section of trail more closely below.

 Tyron Peak High Point